jessierenton/pgg-epithelium/README.md

 # pgg-epithelium
-Code and data for "Cooperative success in epithelial public goods games" Jessie Renton &amp; Karen M Page (2020)
+Code and data for ["Cooperative success in epithelial public goods games" Jessie Renton &amp; Karen M Page (2021)] https://arxiv.org/abs/2101.11277

 VTdyn contains code for running Voronoi tessellation model simulations of public goods games in an epithelium.
 (All code in this folder is built using Python 2.7.15).